 Everyone feels nervous in certain situations and there are always moments of anxiety that occur as a natural response to stress.
-It is true that everyone feels anxious sometimes but this is not that same as having anxiety.
+It is true that everyone feels anxious sometimes but this is not the same as having it.
 There is a difference between the kind of occasional anxious feelings that people experience and having an anxiety disorder.

-Symptoms of anxiety also tend to occur at any period of time rather than being tied to a specific event.
+Symptoms of it also tend to occur at any period of time rather than being tied to a specific event.
 Someone with an anxiety disorder may feel anxious about more general things such as being judged by other people or having a feeling that there is something wrong with them.
-Their anxiety is not temporary and not something that they can cope with without professional help.
+Their it is not temporary and not something that they can cope with without professional help.

 The good news is that anxiety is treatable and people with the disorder can learn to manage their symptoms so that it doesn’t interfere with their daily life.
-Talking to a therapist about anxiety can help patients learn to identify their triggers and develop strategies for them.
-Over time their anxiety will become more manageable.
+Talking to a therapist about it can help patients learn to identify their triggers and develop strategies for them.
+Over time it will become more manageable.